 China’s current approach to special education prioritizes inclusion.
 The “Regulations on Education for Persons with Disabilities” (2017) emphasizes providing support services and creating inclusive learning environments within mainstream schools.
 There’s also a growing focus on recognizing and addressing a broader range of learning difficulties beyond traditional categories.

-China’s Evolving Landscape: Building an Inclusive Future for Special Education (21st Century and Beyond)
+Evolving Landscape, Building an Inclusive Future for Special Education in China (21st Century and Beyond)

 The 21st century has witnessed a significant shift in China’s approach to special education.
 This section explores the current focus on inclusive education and the ongoing efforts to create a learning environment that empowers all students.